svsaraf/echoparser/README.md

 *ACTUAL DATA IS NOT VERSION CONTROLLED*

-Right now, it opens a file in python, reads it, tokenizes it, and creates an excel file of the data it can understand.
+Right now, it opens a file or folder in python, reads it, tokenizes the data it can understand.

 Installation instructions:
 --------------------------